Illustrator Location:

 VectorFirstAid Replace Missing Fonts Parameters

 Converts the selected type that has been outlined (converted to paths) back into editable text, if possible.
 VectorFirstAid refers to this process as “Unoutlining.”
 The first time this operation is used after installing the plugin, VectorFirstAid will open a new, temporary document and scan the currently installed fonts to build an internal database of their glyphs.
-This may take 5 to 7 minutes or even longer, depending on how many fonts are installed and their types.
+This may take 5 to 20 minutes or even longer, depending on how many fonts are installed and their types.
+In particular, the SF Pro font family contains very high numbers of glyphs and will slow down the operation.
 However, the data is saved out to files, so this process only needs to be done once.

 VectorFirstAid Unoutline Text Example